dabeku/Loginator/README.md

 ## Logcat logging

 1. Connect your Android device to your PC or Mac via USB
-2. Find you device ID: /[path-to]/Android/sdk/platform-tools/adb devices
+2. Find your device ID: /[path-to]/Android/sdk/platform-tools/adb devices
 3. Forward the logcat output to your machine with Loginator running

 Mac: